igor-tkachev/AspectGenerator/README.md

 }
 ```

-More advanced vertion of the Metrics aspect can also set activity status.
+More advanced vertion of the Metrics aspect can also set activity status and supports `await using`.

 ```c#
 [Aspect(